ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 As the `Location` property of the document above contains a list of key/value pairs rather than a simple numeric value or a string, attempting to index this field using Corax [would fail](../../indexes/search-engine/corax#if-corax-encounters-a-complex-property-while-indexing).
+{NOTE: }
+The approach taken by Lucene, indexing such objects as a JSON string, usually makes no sense and is not supported by Corax.
+{NOTE/}

 There are several ways to handle the indexing of complex JSON objects: